rezak9876/pest-test-helpers/README.md

 ### Available Assertions

-- `assertRouteCanSeeRequest`: Verifies that a specific request class can be seen by a given route.
+- `assertrouteCanSeeFormRequest`: Verifies that a specific request class can be seen by a given route.